S-unya/zero-context/src/pages/blog/TriangleOfForces-part2.md

 The most common thing would be to start adding styles or JS logic to cater for all of these situations.
 To illustrate this, let's look at the simplest scenario, the small screen layout.

-First, what does it curretnly do?
+First, how does it currently adapt in size?

 <img src="/static/assets/TOF/card-content-unchanged-small.png" alt="Card Content in a small context" width="224px" />